Karen's a ball of joy on the dancefloor

 The Paso allows you to be a strong powerful woman, while the Rumba expresses femininity.Karen Clifton

-Her first stint on the dancefloor was in 2012 alongside Westlife’s Nicky Byrne, making it to an impressive week 10.
-The following year, she partnered Hairy Biker Dave Myers, who surprisingly, taught our pro a few things: “He certainly had some moves I’d never seen and he inspired me.”
+We first saw Karen on the dancefloor in 2012 alongside Westlife’s Nicky Byrne, who impressed us all by reaching week 10.
+The following year she partnered Hairy Biker Dave Myers, who, surprisingly, taught our pro a few things!
+“He certainly had some moves I’d never seen and he inspired me,” she said.

 For her third Strictly experience in 2014, she was joined by Essex boy Mark Wright.
 The pair made it all the way to the final, landing in fourth place overall.
-In 2015, Karen partnered broadcaster Jeremy Vine and the popular pairing bowed out in week eight of the series.
+In 2015, Karen partnered broadcaster Jeremy Vine, but the popular pairing bowed out in week eight of the series.

 Karen was born in Valencia, Venezuela, and took up dancing after moving to New York when she was eight years old.
 Two years later she won a scholarship to the Martha Graham School of Contemporary Dance.
 She studied African, contemporary and ballet before moving on to ballroom and Latin at 19.